Note

 To view the details of the WebJob, including the log, select the ApplicationInsightsProfiler3 link.
 The Continuous WebJob Details pane opens.

-If Profiler still isn't working for you, download the log and submit an Azure support ticket.
+If the .NET Profiler still isn't working for you, download the log and submit an Azure support ticket.

 Check the Diagnostic Services site extension status page

-If you enabled Profiler through the Application Insights pane in the portal, it's managed by the Diagnostic Services site extension.
+If you enabled the .NET Profiler through the Application Insights page in the Azure portal, the Diagnostic Services site extension manages it.
 You can check the status page of this extension by going to

 Note